-Dr Hitesh Arora is a Professor in the area of Quantitative Techniques and Operations Management at FORE School of Management, New Delhi.
+Dr Hitesh Arora is a Professor in the area of Operations Management at FORE School of Management, New Delhi.
 A graduate in Mathematics and a post graduate in Operational Research from University of Delhi, he has earned his Doctorate in Mathematical Programming from Department of Operational Research, University of Delhi.
 He has qualified National Eligibility Test (NET) conducted jointly by CSIR & UGC for Lectureship with Junior Research Fellowship (JRF) in Mathematical Sciences.

 Prof Arora has over two decades of experience in academics and industry.
 He started his teaching career from University of Delhi and he has also worked as an Actuarial Consultant with a UK-based MNC.
 Prof Arora has worked immensely in the area of Mathematical Programming and his present areas of research interest are measurement of Productivity, Service Quality and effect of information technology in Indian banking sector.
 He has to his credit, a number of research papers in national and international journals of repute.
 Prof. Arora is also a reviewer of many International Journals.

 He has also conducted various Management Development Programmes (MDPs) in Decision Making Techniques for Managers.
 He has presented papers in various National and International Conferences.
 Prof Arora has to his credit six co-edited books.
 He has also authored an Indian adaptation book titled Business Statistics - BSTAT: A South-Asian Perspective, published by CENGAGE Learning India Private Limited.
 Recently he has co-authored a book on ‘Quantitative Techniques in Management’, 6th Edition published by McGraw Hill.